Your Laptop Choice Is More Important Than Ever

-The Intel vPro® platform enables IT professionals to fix devices in students' homes remotely.
+Intel vPro® Enterprise for Windows enables IT professionals to fix devices in students' homes remotely.
 This allows district IT staff to boost their productivity and spend less time in transit.
 Out-of-band management tools are another key manageability feature.
 With tools such as Intel® Active Management Technology, IT staff can access devices and fix problems even when they're experiencing OS problems or hardware issues.

 Security Considerations for Remote Learning Environments

 Cyberattacks such as phishing, ransomware, and other types of common malware are critical concerns in remote learning environments.
 They're sneaky, subtle risks that are easier than ever to fall victim to.
 Something as simple as clicking a link or installing an application can put devices and information at risk.